 Ms. Pedersen has been recognized as a top-ranking lawyer by publications such as, Chambers Global, Chambers Asia Pacific, The Legal 500 Asia Pacific and IFLR 1000.
 She has consistently been recognized as a “highly regarded” legal practitioner for banking and energy in Singapore by IFLR 1000.
 In 2021, Ms. Pedersen has been named “Equity Capital Markets Lawyer of the Year” by Euromoney/Legal Media Group in the Asia-Pacific Women in Business Law Awards.

 Mergers and Acquisitions/Private Equity

-- A large Asia-based public corporation in the potential sale to a U.S. public listed buyer of a major multinational entity having operations across the Americas, Europe, Africa and Asia.
+- A significant Asia-based publicly-listed technology group in the potential sale to a U.S. public-listed buyer of a major multinational technology entity having global operations, with a multi-billion valuation.

 - Ayala Corporation in its acquisition by a subsidiary, Integrated Micro Electronics, Inc. (IMI), of U.K.-based STI Enterprises Limited.

 - Xurpas, Inc., a Philippine technology company, in its acquisition of a 23.53 percent stake in Micro Benefits Limited, a Hong Kong-based company providing innovative mobile HR solutions to Fortune 500 companies in China.

 - GEMS III, one of the GEMS group of funds, in the restructuring of its investment in Bemobile Limited, the Papua New Guinean mobile telephone operator.